DASPRiD/taxum/packages/docs/src/guide/core-concepts/handlers.md

+---
+description: How to return responses from handlers.
+---

 # Handlers

 A handler is a function that takes an HTTP request and produces a response.
 Handlers are flexible, they don’t need to